rsyncOSX/photosbythomas/content/featured-album/index.md

 ---
 description: "The Coldcrest (fuglekonge) is the smallest bird in Europe.
-It weights about 5g."
+It weighs about 5g."
 date: 2024-03-15
 featured_image: DSC09708_DxO.jpg
 title: Regulus regulus (Coldecrest)